Here is some basic info about Karma integration in WebStorm:

 - It uses a local server to run the tests in the selected browsers installed on your computer;

 - It can run tests written with the use of Jasmine, QUnit, or Mocha, or write a simple adapter to use any other framework you like;

 - It works with the istanbul code coverage engine.

 To start using Karma, make sure that Node.js is installed on your computer.
-You can install Karma globally or locally in your project directory with WebStorm’ built-in npm (click Node.js Setting in the toolbar to search and install karma module).
+You can install Karma globally or locally using npm.
 The recommended approach is to install Karma locally in the project’s directory.

-Configure Karma for your project by adding or generating a Karma configuration file.
+Then you need to add a Karma configuration file to your project.
 In this configuration file you should specify the testing framework you are going to use, and select browsers for testing.

-Next, you create a Karma Run Configuration that will allow you to simply run your tests anytime in WebStorm in one click.
+Now you need to create a new Karma Run/Debug Configuration that will allow you to simply run or debug your tests anytime in WebStorm.

 Right-click on the karma.conf.js file in the Project view and select Create “karma.conf.js” option to create a new Run/Debug configuration based on this config file.

 Alternatively, you can add Karma configuration from the Edit configurations dialog that can be found in the Run menu.
 Don’t forget to specify the path to the Karma configuration file.

 To start running your tests, select this new Run/Debug configuration from the drop-down list on the right of the IDE navigation bar and click on the green Run button.
 Or hit Alt-Shift-F10 on Windows and Linux or Ctrl-Alt-R on OS X and select the configuration in the Run popup.